inveniosoftware/react-searchkit/docs/docs/components/error.md

 * **error** `object`

-  An object containing the error returned by the search API connector.
+  The current value of the `error` `results` state, containing the error returned by the search API connector.